 This particular source of annoyance and boredom can take many forms.
 It might be the desperate housewife who had children but wishes she hadn’t (forgive me, but that’s the vibe I got from Mrs Dalloway).
 It could be the woman thrown into the depths of despair by her infertility, and it’s really the only thing that drives her character (hello, The Girl On The Train!).
 Plus there’s the women that dream of nothing but meeting the “right” man so they can get down to babymaking, the plucky older gals who are “brave” enough to try surrogacy, the beleaguered single mothers, the driven career women who don’t have children and it’s the sole source of conflict in their lives… on and on it goes.

 I understand that these are all real issues for women.
-This trope actually reflects a great number of very real stories.
+Tropes in literature often reflect a great number of very real stories.
 I know a lot of women experiencing these problems personally… and yet, I also know that the state of their womb is never the only facet of their personality.
 They have other motivations, desires, conflicts, and needs.
 I’m yet to meet a woman whose whole and sole purpose in life is to be found in her uterus.

-This particular trope in literature wouldn’t be such a big deal if male characters were reduced and defined in the same way.
+This and other similar tropes in literature wouldn’t be such a big deal if male characters were reduced and defined in the same way.
 Can you name half as many men in fiction who are equally defined by their fatherhood, or lack thereof?
 I doubt it.
-Male characters are allowed to just be characters unto themselves, with many and varied flaws – like John Self in Money: A Suicide Note (see my full review).
+Male characters are allowed to just be characters unto themselves, with many and varied flaws – like John Self in Money: A Suicide Note.
 Female characters aren’t granted that “luxury”, and I say boo to that!